rsdoiel/antenna/snapshots.md

 ---

-## FreeDOS 1.4 released, keeping the dream of an open source DOS alternative alive
+## FreeDOS 1.4 brings improvements to this open source DOS alternative

 date: 2025-04-08, from: Liliputing

 <p>FreeDOS is an open source operating system designed to let you run DOS programs without installing an operating system that Microsoft abandoned decades ago.
 Unlike some other open source alternatives to Microsoft operating systems, FreeDOS has been feature complete and stable for a very long time&#8230; but that doesn&#8217;t mean there&#8217;s not room for improvement. [&#8230;]</p>
-<p>The post <a href="https://liliputing.com/freedos-1-4-released-keeping-the-dream-of-an-open-source-dos-alternative-alive/">FreeDOS 1.4 released, keeping the dream of an open source DOS alternative alive</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>
+<p>The post <a href="https://liliputing.com/freedos-1-4-released-keeping-the-dream-of-an-open-source-dos-alternative-alive/">FreeDOS 1.4 brings improvements to this open source DOS alternative</a> appeared first on <a href="https://liliputing.com">Liliputing</a>.</p>

 <audio crossorigin="anonymous" controls="controls">